webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

       --proxyServer                         if set, will use specified proxy ser ver.
 Takes precedence over any env v ar proxy settings           [string]
+      --proxyServerPreferSingleProxy        if set, and both proxyServer and pro xyServerConfig are provided, the pro
+                                            xyServer value will be preferred
+                                                      [boolean] [default: false]
+      --proxyServerConfig                   if set, path to yaml/json file that configures multiple path servers per
+                                             URL regex                  [string]
       --dryRun                              If true, no archive data is written to disk, only pages and logs (and op tionally saved state).     [boolean]